Home

 27. Peter then denied again: and immediately the cock crew.

-28. Then led they Jesus from Caiaphas unto the hall of judgment: and it was early; and
+28. Then led they Jesus from Caiaphas unto the hall of judgment: and it was early; and they themselves went not into the

 Jesus took the bread and the wine, was arrested, tried and crucified on the 13th, and died right before the beginning of the